 Notice of temporary disruption

 The College will notify the public in the event of a planned or unexpected disruption in the facilities or services usually used by people with disabilities.
 This notice will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.

 Any notices will be posted at all public entrances and service counters of the College, or communicated by such method as is reasonable in the circumstances.

 The College is committed to equality in the employment context with respect to disability.
 This commitment extends to its recruitment.

-The College welcomes any feedback or questions regarding the methods it uses to provide goods and services to persons with disabilities.
-Individuals may provide their feedback in person, by mail, telephone, facsimile transmission or email to:
+We welcome any feedback or questions regarding the methods we use to provide goods and services to people with disabilities.
+You can provide feedback in person, by mail, telephone, fax or email to:

 College of Naturopaths of Ontario

 Toronto, ON M5V 3E3

 Modification of policy

 Changes will not be made to this policy unless the impact of the changes on people with disabilities has been considered.
 Any College policy that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.